andy-lee-cat/Similar-NIM-GAME/README.md

 &nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;|&nbsp;&nbsp;

-Each player can draw 1-3 consecutive horizontal lines, and the player who draws the last one wins.
+Each player can draw a single continuous horizontal line with a length of 1 to 3, and the player who draws the last one wins.

-For example, the following is a winning position for the first player because only 3 single `|` are left, so the first player is guaranteed to reach the last line:
+Here's an example of a winning position for the first player: since there are only 3 (an odd number of) single | left, the first player is guaranteed to draw the last line.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;~~&nbsp;|&nbsp;~~&nbsp;